Student Loan Repayment

 Student Loan Consolidation

-Private alternative student loans usually cannot be consolidated with your Federal student loans and, if possible, may not be advantageous since you would lose your Federal loan borrower benefits such as forbearance and choices of repayment plans.
+Private alternative student loans usually cannot be consolidated with your federal student loans and, if possible, may not be advantageous since you would lose your federal loan borrower benefits such as forbearance and choices of repayment plans.
 If you have several private student loans from several lenders, you can consolidate to get a better rate, change from variable to fixed and/or have only one repayment per month.
-Please read the tutorial and compare the companies offering private consolidation loans.
+Many of our alumns have pursued a private loan refinance to better manage their repayment with a different interest rate, repayment terms, etc. Please use our Preferred List of Private Refinance Lenders to explore options available.

-PLEASE NOTE: If you have a Direct Stafford Loan Consolidation and a Private Student Loan Consolidation, you will have two different repayments per month.
+If you have a Direct Stafford Loan Consolidation and a Private Student Loan Consolidation/Refinance, you will have two different repayments per month.